 Step 2 complete!
 Now you can go ahead and set up your blog.

-You can set up your very own blog in today for as little as $3.95 a month with Siteground with the Start Up Plan, which is all you need if you’re just starting out.
+You can set up your very own blog in today for as little as $4.30 a month PLUS you’ll get a FREE domain with the Starter Cloud Plan, which is all you need if you’re just starting out.

 A small investment for something that could be making thousands in a few months!

-YES, it costs $3.95 a month Plus $15.95 for domain and YES there are free blogging services available but if you are serious about making money blogging, then you need to OWN your blog and not use a free service.
+YES, it costs $4.30 a month and YES there are free blogging services available but if you are serious about making money blogging, then you need to OWN your blog and not use a free service.

 It’s better to monetise in the long run and visitors to your site are more likely to trust your brand with a professional looking site, trust me!